What is a payment gateway and how does it work?

 Optional features

-Depending on your business, you may need extra features that other merchants don't, like additional fraud protection, buyer authentication or the ability to process recurring payments like membership fees.
+Depending on your business, you may need extra features that other merchants don't provide, like additional fraud protection, buyer authentication, or the ability to process recurring payments like membership fees.

 Do you need a payment gateway?

 If your business is brick-and-mortar only, you might not need a payment gateway.
 Your point-of-sale terminal will authorize the credit card payment using the chip reader.
-But if you plan to offer a hybrid of online and offline sales, it can make sense to incorporate a payment gateway into both your e-commerce and real-world checkout process.
+But if you plan to offer a hybrid of online and offline sales, it can make sense to incorporate a payment gateway into both your ecommerce and in-store checkout process

 Payment gateway fees